SanathMullapudi/ForgeHub/README.md

 - [ ] Write a proper README

 ## Credits
-Big thanks to Facebook/React Native community, for providing the tooling to blows weeks of painful work, on 2 platforms, 2+ languages, and 2 development environments with awful developer experience, out of water.
+Big thanks to Facebook/React Native community, for providing the tooling to blow weeks of painful work, on 2 platforms, 2+ languages, and 2 development environments with awful developer experience, out of water.